 An Actuarial valuation is carried out at least every three years, with the last actuarial valuation carried out as at 31 December 2018.
-The 2018 valuation was not concluded until 2020 and details of the 2018 valuation are shown in the Report on Actuarial Liabilities (page 56).
+The 2018 valuation was concluded in March 2020.
+Details of the 2018 valuation are shown in the Report on Actuarial Liabilities (page 58).